-The original church of San Felipe de Neri was started in 1706 under the direction of Fray Manuel Moreno, a Franciscan priest who came to Alburquerque [the spelling was later changed to Albuquerque] with 30 families from Bernalillo in 1704 or 1705.
+Today’s Old Town is a religious center, home to the Church of San Felipe de Neri.
+The original church was started in 1706 under the direction of Fray Manuel Moreno, a Franciscan priest who came to Alburquerque (the spelling was later changed to Albuquerque) with 30 families from Bernalillo in 1704.
 The church was initially named San Francisco Xavier by Don Francisco Cuervo y Valdez, who founded the city of Alburquerque and named it after the Viceroy of New Spain.
 The Duke of Albuquerque ordered that the titular saint be changed to San Felipe de Neri in honor of King Philip of Spain.

 A written account dated 1715 chronicled a convicted criminal en route to exile (in El Paso) who took sanctuary in the church.
 By 1718-19, the first church was completed; it stood on the west side of the town plaza, north of the current Basket Shop.
-The cemetery was east of the church, and the convento (rectory) was to the south
+The cemetery was east of the church, and the convento (rectory) was to the south.

 During the very rainy summer of 1792, the old church collapsed.
 The church that now stands on the Old Town Plaza was constructed the following year.